 - Etc.

+When a cardholder files a dispute, the bank will open an investigation on the transaction.
+The merchant receives a notification and is forcibly debited for the transaction amount.
 Though the transaction is reversed at the time of the chargeback initiation, it may not be the final result.
 Merchants have an opportunity to fight the chargeback and prove the legitimacy of the card transaction.
 They would do so by submitting transaction receipts and letters to the bank.

 If the cardholder’s bank finds the cardholder’s claim to be valid, they will keep the funds.
 If the merchant is able to appropriately dispute the credit reversal, they will be re-credited the transaction amount.